On this page:

 TEQSA is the ESOS agency for all higher education providers (within the meaning of the Tertiary Education Quality and Standards Agency Act 2011) across Australia.

-The Secretary of DESE is the ESOS agency for all schools.
+The Secretary of the Department of Education (the department) is the ESOS agency for all schools.
 The state and territory authorities role is to recommend school providers for registration and monitor schools’ compliance under the ESOS Act.
 They are referred to as designated State authorities (DSAs).

 The DSA for a provider is the education agency responsible for approving schools to operate in their state or territory: